-- \mathfrak{R} The function of conductor is to carry electrical current. - C In electrical work, in both power and lighting cables the conductors are made with Copper or Aluminium. - A i) Copper conductor cables:
+- \mathfrak{R} The function of conductor is to carry electrical current. - C In electrical work, in both power and lighting cables the conductors are made with Copper or Aluminium. - A i) Copper conductor cables: - \propto Though silver is better conductor than copper, due to its high cost it is rarely used. - \mathfrak{R} Copper is cheaper than silver and conductivity next to silver.

-- α Though silver is better conductor than copper, due to its high cost it is rarely used. - \mathfrak{A} Copper is cheaper than silver and conductivity next to silver. - The copper used should have a very high degree of purity, say 99.9%, such a copper has a resistivity of 1.786x10-8 W-m at 200c. - \mathfrak{R} It is mechanically strong, hard, durable and ductile. - G R It has a high resistance to atmosphere corrosion and oxidation, hence can serve for long time. - \mathfrak{R} It can be easily soldered, welded and can be drawn into thin wires and sheets. - \propto It has larger current density, hence requires less volume to carry current. - \mathfrak{R} Copper conductors may be annealed or hard drawn. - Annealed copper conductors are soft and suitable for indoor and outdoor wires/cables, whereas hard drawn copper conductors have high tensile strength and used as overhead conductors. - A However, due to its high cost and non-availability, it is rarely used as overhead conductors. - Aluminium has good conductivity, next to copper. - RThe resistivity of aluminium is 2.87x10-8 W-m at 200c. - Image: Second state Secon - \mathfrak{R} It is cheaper and lighter in weight than copper. - \mathfrak{R} It can be drawn into thin wires and sheets, but it loses its tensile strength. - In order to increase the tensile strength, the aluminium conductors are reinforced with a core of galvanized steel and such a conductor are known as Aluminium Conductor Reinforced and is abbreviated as A.C.S.R which is extensively used for overhead transmission and distribution lines.
+- The copper used should have a very high degree of purity, say 99.9%, such a copper has a resistivity of 1.786x10-8 W-m at 200c. - α It is mechanically strong, hard, durable and ductile. - R It has a high resistance to atmosphere corrosion and oxidation, hence can serve for long time. - \mathfrak{R} It can be easily soldered, welded and can be drawn into thin wires and sheets. - ∞ It has larger current density, hence requires less volume to carry current. - \mathfrak{R} Copper conductors may be annealed or hard drawn. - Annealed copper conductors are soft and suitable for indoor and outdoor wires/cables, whereas hard drawn copper conductors have high tensile strength and used as overhead conductors. - A However, due to its high cost and non-availability, it is rarely used as overhead conductors. - Aluminium has good conductivity, next to copper.

+- For the same resistance and length aluminium required will be 1.61 times that of copper in volume and 1.26 times that of copper in diameter. - \mathfrak{R} It is cheaper and lighter in weight than copper. - \propto It can be drawn into thin wires and sheets, but it loses its tensile strength. - A In order to increase the tensile strength, the aluminium conductors are reinforced with a core of galvanized steel and such a conductor are known as Aluminium Conductor Reinforced and is abbreviated as A.C.S.R which is extensively used for overhead transmission and distribution lines.